jenzz/gradle-android-buildconstants-plugin/README.md

 Why do I need this?
 ===================
-In short: To define constants that are accessible from everywhere in your Android app and/or library.
+In short: To define constants that are accessible from everywhere in your Android app.

 In long: There are two ways to define constants in Android.
 Both have their limitations.
 * Creating constants using `buildConfigField` only adds entries to `BuildConfig.java` which means you cannot access them via XML.